paul-eff/MinecraftOfflineOnlineConverter/README.md

 ## TODOs

-- Replace older File API with more modern Path API
-- Ensure anything to do with files and directories is not done via Strings
+- Ensure anything to do with files and directories is not done via Strings - done..ish
+- Cleanup spaghetti code
+- Cleanup outputs/logging

 ## Building